Home » Recipe Type » Cheesy Cashew Nut Sauce (Or Dip)

 The sauce is super simple to make, though a little planning is needed.
 It’s best to soak the cashew nuts for at least two hours before blending and the vegetables need cooking in order to make the stock.
 I used a little vinegar to replicate the acidity of cheese.
 I think I achieved that cheesy cheddar tang I was after.

-The small jug of my Optimum G2.3 induction blender* came into its own and was used to whizz the ingredients together to produce an ultra smooth sauce.
+The small jug of my Optimum G2.3 induction blender came into its own.
+I used it to whizz the ingredients together to produce an ultra smooth sauce.
 It has an ingenious lid with blades that you can rotate by hand whilst the mixture is blending.
 This puts an end to ingredients getting stuck and refusing to budge – something that used to frustrate me hugely.

 Cheesy Cashew Nut Sauce